NiekD/pilight-addons/functions/LOOKUP.md

 # LOOKUP function

-The LOOKUP function has th format:
+The LOOKUP function has the following format:
 ```
 LOOKUP(haystack, key, default)
 ```